 The student and the course faculty member are responsible for determining the work to be done to meet the course requirements.
-During your clinical practice (NU 510, Family Nurse Practitioner I: Care of Children; NU 511, Family Nurse Practitioner II: Care of Adults; NU 512, Family Nurse Practitioner III: Care of Women; NU 513 Specialty Focus Practicum), the student is expected to meet the following requirements:
+During your clinical practice (NU 510, Family Nurse Practitioner I: Care of Children; NU 612 Family Nurse Practitioner II: Care of Women, NU 545, Family Nurse Practitioner III: Care of Adults I; NU 610, Family Nurse Practitioner IV: Care of Adults II; NU 613 Specialty Focus Practicum), the student is expected to meet the following requirements:

 - Discuss course objectives and clarify goals for clinical experience with your preceptor.
 Provide a written copy of approved goals and objectives to the preceptor prior to the beginning clinical hours. - Negotiate clinical schedule and activities, as appropriate.
-Students should arrive in clinical areas on the negotiated dates and times. - Discuss and provide preceptor with copy of the tool used to assess your clinical performance. - Comply with the policies of the healthcare agency and the UM School of Nursing, including pre-clinical compliance paperwork, training, professional attire, and identification. - Maintain regular contact with faculty member and inform the course faculty member promptly when problems related to the clinical experience arise. - Keep all scheduled appointments with preceptor and faculty. - Maintain clinical hours, clinical site, and preceptor information as indicated by the course requirements through Typhon. - Maintain a record of nursing through Typhon and bring all required equipment that is necessary for providing patient care (stethoscope, watch, mobile device for reference, etc.). - Adhere to all HIPPA and HITECH guidelines of patient confidentiality. - Evaluate their preceptor and clinical site at the end of their clinical experience. - Complete 160 clinical hours for NU 510, Family Nurse Practitioner I: Care of Children; complete 160 clinical hours for NU 511, Family Nurse Practitioner II: Care of Adults; complete 160 hours for NU 512, Family Nurse Practitioner III: Care of Women; and complete 80 clinical hours for NU 513, Specialty Focus Practicum according to the policies and guidelines as stipulated in the course syllabi.
+Students should arrive in clinical areas on the negotiated dates and times. - Discuss and explain your preceptor will be emailed a mid-semester and end of the semester evaluation used to assess your clinical performance. - Comply with the policies of the healthcare agency and the School of Nursing, including pre-clinical compliance paperwork, training, professional attire, and identification. - Maintain regular contact with faculty member and inform the course faculty member promptly when problems related to the clinical experience arise. - Keep all scheduled appointments with preceptor and faculty.

+- Maintain clinical hours, clinical site, and preceptor information as indicated by the course requirements through Typhon. - Maintain a record of nursing through Typhon and bring all required equipment that is necessary for providing patient care (stethoscope, watch, mobile device for reference, etc.). - Adhere to all HIPAA and HITECH guidelines of patient confidentiality. - Evaluate their preceptor and clinical site at the end of their clinical experience. - Complete 80 clinical hours for NU 510 Family Nurse Practitioner I: Care of Children, complete 80 clinical hours for NU 612 Family Nurse Practitioner II: Care of Women, complete 160 clinical hours for NU 545, Family Nurse Practitioner III: Care of Adults I; complete 160 hours for NU 610, Family Nurse Practitioner IV: Care of Adults II; and complete 80 clinical hours for NU 613, Specialty Focus Practicum according to the policies and guidelines as stipulated in the course syllabi.

-- Agrees to serve as student preceptor; acts as a professional role model, resource person, and mentor. - Completes and electronically submits Preceptor Application to course faculty one month prior to the student starting clinical hours. - Approves and agrees to jointly set goals and objectives for the student's clinical experience, as appropriate. - Informs student and faculty of available learning activities and projects likely to fulfill the student's learning objectives. - Encourages initiative, individuality, self-assessment, and increasing autonomy, as appropriate, by the student. - Shares expertise necessary to function in the clinical site. - Provides regular feedback to student regarding progress, strengths and limitations. - Completes assessment of student's performance at mid-semester and at the end of the semester.
+- Agrees to serve as student preceptor; acts as a professional role model, resource person, and mentor. - Provides a current CV, copy of RN licensure, and transcripts. - Completes and electronically submits preceptor planning form to course faculty one month prior to the student starting clinical hours. - Approves and agrees to jointly set goals and objectives for the student's clinical experience, as appropriate. - Informs student and faculty of available learning activities and projects likely to fulfill the student's learning objectives. - Encourages initiative, individuality, self-assessment, and increasing autonomy, as appropriate, by the student. - Shares expertise necessary to function in the clinical site. - Provides regular feedback to student regarding progress, strengths and limitations. - Completes assessment of student's performance at mid-semester and at the end of the semester.
 Submits final student evaluation to faculty member within the specified course timeline. - Confers routinely with faculty member directly regarding student's progress during the clinical experience.
 Immediately notifies the faculty member if the student's performance is unsatisfactory. - Electronically submits or emails student evaluation directly to the faculty member.
-The student evaluation form must be on file before course completion. - Submits a record of the student's clinical hours.
+The student evaluation form must be on file before course completion. - Submits a signed record of the student's clinical hours.